Monday, 14 November 2022

 In the area were a few people who had parked up to contemplate the viewpoint, as well as walkers.
 I got chatting to some local people who were impressed that I had managed to get up the hill.
 Reassuringly one of the woman, who herself is a cyclist told me that if I could get up The Struggle I would be fine to get around the Fred Whitton route.
 "Nothing on the Fred Whitton course is harder than The Struggle", she affirmed.
 I'm not sure if I should have believed her, but it sounded good.

 Onwards, I pressed, looking forward to the descent that immediately followed. the road twisted and turned a little as it wound around more hills and over little streams.
 This place is well worth a visit even without a bike.
-You just need to be comfortable driving up the steep narrow lanes!
+You just need to be comfortable driving up the steep narrow lanes and be able to keep calm if you need to give way to an oncoming vehicle, including an adventurous campervan!

 So that is The Struggle in a nutshell.
-I know I can ride it, meaning that prepare for the National Hill Climb Championships all I need to do is to just work on going a bit quicker - piece of cake.
+I know I can ride it, meaning that I could prepare for the National Hill Climb Championships.
+All I need to do is to just work on going a bit quicker - simples.
 Err, now that may well be a struggle!

 Related posts